Imperial Oil Limited research snapshot

 Base case

-More likely if earnings grow modestly from the current base, the market applies a mid-teens multiple to normalized earnings, and shareholder returns offset only part of commodity-cycle volatility.
+More likely if earnings moderate toward normalized levels, the market applies a mid-teens multiple to normalized earnings, and shareholder returns offset only part of commodity-cycle volatility.
+The average analyst target of $108.32 sits in this range.

 Bearish case